Alexander Melnikov (pianist): Performances

+Recordings

 Melnikov's association with the label Harmonia Mundi arose through his regular recital partner, violinist Isabelle Faust, and in 2010 their complete recording of the Beethoven sonatas for violin and piano won both a Gramophone Award and Germany's ECHO Klassik Prize.
-Their latest CD, featuring chamber works of Weber, was released in January 2013.
+Their CD featuring chamber works of Weber was released in January 2013.
 In 2014, he joined with Jean-Guihen Queyras in releasing an album of Beethoven's complete works for cello and piano on the Harmonia Mundi label.

 Melnikov's recording of the complete Preludes and Fugues by Shostakovich was awarded the BBC Music Magazine Award, Choc de classica and the Jahrespreis der Deutschen Schallplattenkritik.
 In 2011, it was also named by the BBC Music Magazine as one of the “50 Greatest Recordings of All Time.”
 Additionally, Melnikov's discography features works by Brahms, Rachmaninoff and Scriabin.